 Have fun and enjoy the game.
 Don't be afraid to try something new and most DM's and experience players will be more than happy to help you learn.

 My Favorite Classes

 To me the fighter can be the easiest to play by far.
 If you go with the Champion Archetype you can make this character really easy to play and not many things to remember.
-Of course he might get a little boring once you learn the game a little more.
+Of course, he might get a little boring once you learn the game a little more.

 The Sorcerer in my opinion is the most difficult to play, there are just so many things going on with this class.
-You have magic spells, sorcery points, and the different origins to chose from, it's a lot to remember and think about during play.
+You have magic spells, sorcery points, and the different origins to choose from, it's a lot to remember and think about during play.
 But they can be quite powerful and fun to play once you know the character.

 As for my favorite character to play I love playing the rogue, it's a fun character to roleplay and they can in the right situation deal some massive damage.
 I like a character that can do a lot of things fairly well.